Protecting Parental Rights at the State Level

 State successes include

-• legislation that protects parental rights at the state level in WV, MI, TX, CO, NV, VA, KS, OK, AZ, ID, UT, WY, FL, MT, GA, ND, IA, AL, and NC.
+- legislation that protects parental rights at the state level in WV, MI, TX, CO, NV, VA, KS, OK, AZ, ID, UT, WY, FL, MT, GA, ND, IA, AL, NC, and TN.

 Thank you for your continued support!